natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  .. math:: K_c = \frac{\sum^{12}_{m=1}K_{cm}\times ET_{o_m}}{\sum^{12}_{m=1}ET_{o_m}}

  where :math:`K_{cm}` is an average crop coefficient of month :math:`m` (1-12) and :math:`ET_{o_m}` is the corresponding reference evapotranspiration.
 These values can also be calculated using the following spreadsheet: http://ncp-dev.stanford.edu/~dataportal/invest-data/Kc_calculator.xlsx.
-Values for :math:`K_c` should be integers between 0-1500.
+Values for :math:`K_c` should be decimals between 0-1.5.

  Values for other vegetation can be estimated using Leaf Area Index (LAI) relationships, which is a satellite imagery product derived from NDVI analysis.
 A typical LAI - :math:`K_c` relationship  might look as follows: